hardy12994/express-app-generator/README.md

 - Clean and Easy To Use.
 - **Required Things**

+    > Provide the API path (where all the API's are kept) from the root of APP.
-    > The `api` folder in root of app is must and in this folder all the .js files will be like `users.js` not `user.js` , `employees.js` not `employee.js` which means `s` or `es` sufix is must.
+      This will be string like `'src/api' and in this `api` folder all the .js files will be like `users.js` not `user.js` , `employees.js` not `employee.js` which means `s` or `es` sufix is must.